lihengl/blog-web/README.md

 ## Coding Convention

 Despite the sizable directory structure, development changes should only be made into `actions`, `components`, `routes` and `stores`.
-Directories with underscored names, namely `node_modules`, `react_components`, and `static_assets`, will be populated by system processes and should always be kept out from version control.
+Directories with underscored names, namely `node_modules` and `static_assets`, will be populated by system processes and should always be kept out from version control.